gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone2/CodeMetrics/DiogoAntunes/CodeMetrics.md

 | MOOD metrics | AHF | AIF | CF | MHF | MIF | PF |
 | --- | --- |---------| --- | --- | --- | --- |
 | project | 24.27% |  95.45% | 2.60% | 22.14% | 93.10% | 1.84% |
+Since this is a system / sub-system level metric, collecting metrics at other scopes risks bad metrics, as will be shown later on.

 To learn about MOOD metrics, among other sites, I read part of the following paper: http://ctp.di.fct.unl.pt/~mgoul/papers/Metrics/TOOLS96.pdf